theonlysinjin/docker-pihole-dns-shim/README.md

 # docker-pihole-dns-shim
-Syncronise records founds through docker labels with pihole's custom dns and cname records.
+Synchronise records founds through docker labels with pihole's custom dns and cname records.
 # How to get started
 ## Find your secret pihole token
 - Navigate to the [api tab](http://pi.hole:8080/admin/settings.php?tab=api) in your pihole settings
-- Click the Show API token button
+- Click the `Show API token` button
-- Copy the Raw API Token
+- Copy the `Raw API Token`
 - Use this as `PIHOLE_TOKEN`

 ## Run